An official website of the United States government

 Disability benefits provide protection against loss of income due to a nonoccupational illness or injury.

-Short-term disability (STD) plans provide benefits for non-work-related illnesses or accidents on a per-disability basis, typically for a 6-month to 12-month period.
+Short-term disability plans provide benefits for non-work-related illnesses or accidents on a per-disability basis, typically for a 6-month to 12-month period.
 Benefits are paid as a percentage of employee earnings or as a flat dollar amount.
-STD benefits vary with the amount of predisability earnings, length of service with the establishment, or length of disability.
+Short-term disability benefits vary with the amount of predisability earnings, length of service with the establishment, or length of disability.